John Kuhn: Personal life

 Kuhn's wife, Lindsey (Incorvati), is a former soccer player and sprinter on the track team at Shippensburg University.
 They live in Wisconsin together.

 Kuhn is active in Packers charitable events and is a two-time participant in the NFL's Business Management and Entrepreneur Program at the Harvard Business School and the Wharton School of Business.

 Kuhn became a fan favorite in Green Bay.
 Whenever Kuhn carried the ball, Packers' fans called out his surname "Kuuuuuuuuuuhhhhhhhhhhn," which was sometimes mistaken for booing.
 This continued during his time as a New Orleans Saint.
 The chant originated at Shippensburg each time he touched the ball, but Kuhn gained national fame after scoring three touchdowns in week 16 of 2010 against the New York Giants.
 The Packers won, 45–17.

 In 2013, he co-starred in a national Campbell's Soup commercial with teammate Clay Matthews, with both in full Packers uniforms.

 In 2019, Kuhn joined the Packers TV Network as a commentator.

+He now is heard statewide, on Wisconsin Sports radio and home of the Green Bay Packers, and Wisconsin Badgers, WRNW 97.3 FM “The Game,” in Milwaukee as well as WTSO 1070AM in Madison, and WNFL 1440 in Green Bay, Wisconsin.
+Hit segment: “Kuhn’s Can’t Miss,” on Nine 2 Noon.